shenae/giphy-react-lab/README.md

 #### HW Submission

 * Commit messages should be made after the creation of every component.
-* Upload your pic of your react app heirarch with as much detail as possible.
 * Create a pull request